opnfv/sdnvpn/docs/userguide/feature.userguide.rst

 Now the feature can be configured.
 Create a new environment with "Neutron with ML2 plugin" and in there "Neutron with tunneling segmentation".
+Go to Networks/Settings/Other and check "Assign public network to all nodes".
+This is required for features such as floating IP, which require the Compute hosts to have public interfaces.
-Then go to settings/other and check "OpenDaylight plugin", "Install Openvswitch with NSH/DPDK" and "BGPVPN plugin".
+Then go to settings/other and check "OpenDaylight plugin", "Use ODL to manage L3 traffic", "BGPVPN plugin" and set the OpenDaylight package version to "5.2.0-1".
 Then you should be able to check "BGPVPN extensions" in OpenDaylight plugin section.

 Now the deploy button on fuel dashboard can be used to deploy the environment.